bloonguyen1207/Protected-Shelf/README.md

 - To enter a conversation, use `shelf enter-conv -c [conversation id]`

 - See more commands using the help command above.

+---
+Feel free to explore the project but don't be surprised if you encounter a bug.
+I did try my best to fix all the bug but after all, nothing is bug free in this world, right? ┐(￣ヮ￣)┌